slathrop/jwt-azure-ad-bearer-example/README.md

 }
 ```

-The main index into the objects in the array is the `"x5t"` value (X.509 "Tag"):
+The main index into the objects in the array is the `"x5t"` value (X.509 "Thumbnail", see [this spec](https://tools.ietf.org/html/draft-ietf-jose-json-web-signature-31#page-12)):

 - `z44wMdHu8wKsumrbfaK98qxs5YI`,
 - `SSQdhI1cKvhQEDSJxE2gGYs40Q0`, or